“I am with you always, to the close of the age.” (Matthew 28:20)

 We have all heard this many times.
 Unfortunately, some things become so familiar that we lose sight of their significance.
 But let’s not lose the joy and peace that our King brings.
 Let us never forget the priceless gift of Himself that God gave to each of us on that first Christmas nearly two thousand years ago.
 This is the whole and entire reason we celebrate Christmas.

-As we exchange gifts this Christmas morning and season, let us remember that the greatest gift of all is God’s gift of His presence to us and then followed by our gift of self to another… both our giving of self and our allowing others to give to us.
+As we exchange gifts this Christmas morning and through the season, let us remember that the greatest gift of all is God’s gift of His presence to us and then followed by our gift of self to another… both our giving of self and our allowing others to give to us.

 Joy to the world, the Lord is come.
 Let earth receive her King!
 He is with us always.